 Next to the building of the own fleet, like Carnival Corporation, Royal Caribbean expanded their operations through aquisitions of other lines.
 In 1997, they made a huge jump when they bought Celebrity Cruises

 , the cruise-division of Chandris Cruises.
 They quickly build up the fleet of this line, making it one of the most modern fleets in the cruise-industry.
 After the aquisition, Royal Caribbean Cruise Lines became the mothercompany and Royal Caribbean International became the new name for the original cruiseline.
 Under the Celebrity Cruises brand, two sub-brands were started up, Celebrity Xpeditions and Azamara Cruises

 .
 Also, RCCL entered the Spanish market through Pullmantur Cruises

 , in which they placed older tonnage from the main fleet from 2007 onwards.
 Royal Caribbean sold 51 percent of this company to the Madrid-based investor Springwater Capital in may of 2016.
 In 2003, RCCL tried to merge with P&O Princess Cruises

 , but this became a failure and Carnival stepped in and took over this business instead.
 This long and complicated story is too extended to tell here.
 In june of 2018, rather surprisingly, Royal Caribbean bought also a 66,7 percent stake in luxury company Silversea Cruises.
 Through this aquisition, RCCL is able to tap into more luxury markets.
 Silversea kept it's own identity and own management under the new owner.

-A few ships that have sailed for Royal Caribbean are placed elsewhere on the site
+A ship that has also sailed for Royal Caribbean is placed elsewhere on the site